khalid-hussain/shaheen/chap2.md

 started looking back.
 After a while, about 2,000 horsemen gathered in front of the gate.
 The wave of shock fell over the city dwellers.
 Being apparently very worried they started dispersing around.
-The white-masked rider roared the shout of Takbeer and the atmosphere resonated with the sound of "Allahu Akbar".
+The white-masked rider roared the shout of _Takbeer_ and the atmosphere resonated with the sound of "Allahu Akbar!"

 The bishop could not believe his ears and carefully examined the flag of the white-masked rider.
 Instead of the cross, the flag sported a crescent.
 The garland of flowers fell off his shivering hands.

-The people were listening to the roars of "Allahu Akbar".
+The people were listening to the roars of "Allahu Akbar."
 They also saw that the leader of the attackers had a crescent on his fluttering flag but before they could believe their eyes and ears and turn into action, Badr bin Mughira's 2,000 diehard warriors had entered the city through the wide open